AdamDavisDeveloper/AdamDavisDeveloper/README.md

-## Adam Davis | Energy Society | Philosphy, Design, Low-Tech Highlife
+## Adam Embraces Neuroplasticity | Energy Society | Philosphy, Design, Low-Tech Highlife

 I'm a software engineer and <a href="https://en.wikipedia.org/wiki/Maker_culture">maker</a> currently living in Atlanta, GA, and working as a web developer at <a href="https://github.com/adamSionic">Sionic Mobile</a> (which is why my personal Github has been so dead).